Are you trying to find out what to do and see in 3 days Oslo itinerary?

 - Citybox Oslo (from €68) : despite its very central location, this hotel often has really affordable prices for a stay in Oslo.
 Be sure to check availability for your dates as well.

-Of course these are just the things I think you should see in Oslo in 3 days.
+Of course these are just the things I think you should see in 3 days Oslo itinerary.

 Check out the official Visit Oslo website to find more!